baoyachi/shadow-rs/README.md

 ```

 ## step 4
-then you can use const that's shadow build it.
+then you can use const that's shadow build it(main.rs).
 ```rust
 fn main() {
     println!("{}",shadow::BRANCH); //master